 Normally, a good driver will not need to carry out an emergency stop as they will be vigilant and anticipate potential danger that may develop around them, so hard braking becomes unnecessary.

-Emergency stop and ABS brakes
+Carrying out an emergency stop and ABS brakes

 ABS allows you to steer, which is something that you cannot do when the wheels are locked.
 ABS is no cure-all.
 It cannot overcome bad driving techniques, problems of poor contact with the road due to badly worn springs, surface water, lose road surface, badly worn tyres, or driving too fast for the road, traffic, and weather conditions.
 ABS adds to your skills but does not replace them.

 On your practical driving test you may be asked to complete an emergency stop.
 If so, to simulate an emergency your examiner will raise his/her hand and call out STOP.
-Follow these steps below to ensure you stop safely

 - When completing the emergency stop manoeuvre on the driving test there is no time to look in mirrors.
-A good driver will keep a look out and get regular updates on what’s behind.
+A good driver will keep a lookout and get regular updates on what’s behind.
 Do not signal, you need both hands on the steering wheel for maximum control.
 Your seatbelt should keep you in your seat, and your hands on the wheel will help to brace you.

 - Squeeze the brake pedal firmly and fully to stop the vehicle as quickly and as safely as possible.
 It is preferable to use the clutch to stop the engine stalling or cutting out.
-In a real emergency situation this will save time if you have to move on quickly.
+In a real emergency situation, this will save time if you have to move on quickly.

 - Once you have come to a stop during your emergency stop manoeuvre, and if there is no more danger, apply the handbrake, and select neutral.
 The examiner might say something like, “thank you, I won’t be asking you to do that again, drive on when you are ready.”
 If the engine has stalled, simply restart it and continue.

-- If you stopped in the middle of the street, before you move off again.
-Take a good look around using all the mirrors and windows, and check both left and right hand blind spots, making sure there are no bicycles or other road users passing you.
+- If you stopped in the middle of the street before you move off again.
+Take a good look around using all the mirrors and windows, and check both left and right-hand blind spots, making sure there are no bicycles or other road users passing you.

 In case of a real road accident, there may be dazed, hurt or frightened people about, so always take great care when moving off.